Paris Barclay

 Paris K. C. Barclay (born June 30, 1956) is an American television director, producer, and writer.
-He is a two-time Emmy Award winner and is among the busiest single-camera television directors, having directed nearly 200 episodes of television to date, for series such as NYPD Blue, ER, The West Wing, CSI, Lost, The Shield, House, Sons of Anarchy, In Treatment and Glee; and more recently Dahmer – Monster: The Jeffrey Dahmer Story, The Watcher, and American Horror Story: NYC.
-He also serves as an Executive Producer on many of the shows he directs, and occasionally as a writer or co-creator as well.
+He is a two-time Emmy Award winner and is among the busiest single-camera television directors, having directed nearly 200 episodes of television to date, for series such as NYPD Blue, ER, The West Wing, CSI, Lost, The Shield, House, Sons of Anarchy, In Treatment, Glee, Dahmer – Monster: The Jeffrey Dahmer Story, The Watcher, and American Horror Story: NYC.
+He serves as an executive producer on many of the shows he directs, and has served as a writer and co-creator as well.
 From 2013 to 2017, Barclay served two terms as the President of the Directors Guild of America.

-For the past three years, he has been listed by Variety as “one of 500 most influential business leaders in Hollywood.”
+With his ninth Emmy nomination for an episode of Dahmer – Monster: The Jeffrey Dahmer Story in 2023, Barclay became the first Black director to be nominated by the Television Academy in every narrative dramatic category.

-Early life
+Early life and education

 Barclay was born in Chicago Heights, Illinois.
 Raised Catholic, he attended La Lumiere School, a private college preparatory boarding school in La Porte, Indiana.
 On scholarship, he was one of the first African-Americans to attend the school.

-Barclay went on to Harvard College, where he was extremely active in student musical theatre productions and the a cappella singing group The Harvard Krokodiloes.
+Barclay went on to study English at Harvard University, where he was extremely active in student musical theatre productions and the a cappella singing group The Harvard Krokodiloes.
 During his four years there, he wrote 16 musicals, including the music for two of the annual Hasty Pudding shows.
 Barclay attended both the La Lumiere School and Harvard with John Roberts, now the Chief Justice of the Supreme Court.
 His Harvard roommate was novelist Arthur Golden, author of Memoirs of a Geisha.